This two year full time Foundation Degree is validated by the University of Hertfordshire

 What can I do next?

-Upon successful completion of the course you have the option to progress onto the final year of either BA (Hons) Product and Industrial Design, BA (Hons) Interior Architecture and Design, BA (Hons) Design Crafts (Ceramics and Glass), BA (Hons) Design Crafts (Jewellery) or BA (Hons) Design Crafts (Textiles) at the University of Hertfordshire.
+Upon successful completion of the course you have the option to progress onto the BA (Hons) Visual Merchandising, Styling and Promotion (subject to validation) run at Hertford Regional College.
+Or either BA (Hons) Product and Industrial Design, BA (Hons) Interior Architecture and Design, BA (Hons) Design Crafts (Ceramics and Glass), BA (Hons) Design Crafts (Jewellery) or BA (Hons) Design Crafts (Textiles) at the University of Hertfordshire.
 Alternatively, you can progress onto an appropriate BA (Hons) programme at another institution.

 You could also enter a career in the creative industries.
 There are a range of career opportunities within the fields of architecture, interior design, product design, industrial design, jewellery design, model making, exhibition design, producing props and sets for the film & TV, 3D modelling, and design education.
 Our graduates have also gone on to set up their own businesses or continue their professional practice on a freelance, self-employed basis.